Bschuster3434/FWEB3_Faucet/README.md

 ## Key Functions

 - faucet(address payable _user): Send FWEB3 tokens to the specified user.
 Fails if the user has received tokens.
 Only executable by verified runners.
-- exclude_user(address _user): Excludes the users from being able to pull from the faucet in the future.
+- verifyRunner(address _runner): Verifies a runner who is able to use the faucet contract.
-- verify_runner(address _runner): Verifies a runner who is able to use the faucet contract.
+- removeRunner(address _runner): Removes the runner from the contract.
-- remove_runner(address _runner): Removes the runner from the contract.
+- checkVerified(address _runner): Checks if a particular address is verified to run the faucet.
-- change_drip_amount(uint _amount): Defines how much FWEB3 to be despensed from the account.
+- setDripAmount(uint _faucetDripBase, uint _faucetDripDecimal): Defines how much FWEB3 to be despensed from the account.
 Can only be executed by the owner.
-- bulk_exclude_users(array [] _users): Excludes users from using the faucet.
+- bulkExcludeUsers(array [] _users): Excludes users from using the faucet.
 Can only be executed by the owner.
 - hasUsedFaucet(address _user): Returns a bool if the user has used the faucet in the past.